stevana/hot-swapping-state-machines2/README.md

 ![](https://raw.githubusercontent.com/stevana/arrow-loop-state-machines/main/data/bottling_factory.png)

-The conveyor belt in our case will be queues which connect the state machines.
+The conveyor belt in our case, i.e. our pipeline, will be queues which connect the state machines.

 A typical TCP-based service can then be composed of a pipeline that: